INM-6/python-odmltables/doc/tutorial.rst

 |

-Next, you need to decide on a structure of your odml.
-Here, we are implementing only a small branch of an odml, which is describing an animal, its attributes and surgery.
-First of all, we are choosing properties we want to cover in the odml to describe
+Next, you need to decide on a structure of your odML.
+Here, we will implement only a small branch of an odML, which describes an animal, its attributes and the surgery.
+First of all, we choose properties we want to cover in the odML:

 **The animal**